Specifics matter if you're applying for a tech-related support role.

-The following is an example of a cover letter designed for technical support or help desk positions.
-When writing a cover letter for a tech position, it's important to be specific.
-The hiring manager will need to know what technology you have supported, the hard and soft skills you can offer the organization, and how you can help the company if you were to be hired.
+That means that if you're writing your cover letter for a technical support or help desk position, you'll want to mention the technology you're familiar with and have supported previously.
+You'll also want to include details on the hard and soft skills you can offer the organization, and how you can help the company if you were hired.

 What to Include in Your Cover Letter

 The closing paragraph will thank the hiring manager and can mention how you will follow up on the status of your job application.